Teva Pharmaceutical Industries Limited (TEVA) Shares Plummet Below 1-Year High

 TEVA’s Market Performance

-The stock of Teva Pharmaceutical Industries Limited (TEVA) has seen a -2.63% decrease in the past week, with a -4.80% drop in the past month, and a -21.14% fall in the past quarter.
-The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 2.48% for TEVA..
-The simple moving average for the past 20 days is -4.39% for TEVA’s stock, with a -11.97% simple moving average for the past 200 days.
+The stock of Teva Pharmaceutical Industries Limited (TEVA) has seen a -1.49% decrease in the past week, with a -5.27% drop in the past month, and a -21.37% fall in the past quarter.
+The volatility ratio for the week is 3.80%, and the volatility levels for the past 30 days are at 2.93% for TEVA.
+The simple moving average for the past 20 days is -6.73% for TEVA’s stock, with a -14.22% simple moving average for the past 200 days.

 Insider Trading